Campaign cord

+The colour of the cords could be indicative of the branch of the unit the wearer was with, and also denote rank.
+During the Civil War, enlisted soldiers would have solid color wool cords, while officers would have thread ones in often 2 different colors.
+Campaign cords are not commonly seen in use by any military units anymore besides the 1st Cavalry Division.

-Campaign cords are worn on service hats worn by US Sheriffs and mainly historically worn on campaign hats by the US military, while the police wear them with either traditional Sheriff style, cattleman's or trooper, style hats, either made of straw or felt.
-They are worn by 39 of 49 state police agencies (Hawaii does not have a state police agency).
+Campaign cords are worn on service hats worn by US sheriffs and mainly historically worn on campaign and slouch hats by the US military, while the police wear them with either traditional sheriff style, cattleman's or trooper, style hats, either made of straw or felt.
+They are worn by 39 of 49 state police agencies.
 States that do not wear campaign cords atop their hats include Delaware, Maryland, Missouri, New Jersey, New Mexico, New York, North Dakota, Pennsylvania, Rhode Island, Texas, and West Virginia.